Consensys-Network-State/ds3/packages/ui/README.md

 ## Key Features

-- 🔄 **Dual-API Components**: Use web-specific APIs (onClick, onChange) or React Native APIs (onPress, onChangeText) with the same components
+- 🌐 **Cross-Platform** - From APIs to styles, consistent components across platforms
-- 🖥️ **Native Feel on Every Platform**: Components behave like native elements on each platform
+- 🧩 **Compound Pattern** - Flexible, composable components with a balance between simplicity and complexity
-- 🧩 **Compound Component Patterns**: Flexible, composable components following modern React patterns
+- 🔄 **Dual-API Pattern** - Use web-specific APIs (onClick, onChange) or React Native APIs (onPress, onChangeText) with the same components
-- 📱 **Complete Accessibility**: Built-in accessibility features for all platforms
+- ♿ **Accessibility** - Built-in accessibility features for all platforms
-- 🎨 **Consistent Theming**: Shared design tokens across platforms
+- 🎨 **Theming** - Shared color schemes, design tokens, and light/dark modes across platforms
-- 🌈 **Advanced Styling**: Powered by TailwindCSS and NativeWind
+- 🌈 **Styling** - One style system for all platforms - NativeWind bridges the gap between web and native
-- 🔌 **Flexible SVG Icon Support**: Bring any SVG icon library and use it cross-platform
+- 🖼️ **SVG Support** - Bring any SVG icon library and use it cross-platform

 ## Installation